ERP-22 de Agosto: Foundation of ERP-22

-Important Armed Actions
+Important armed actions

 Kidnapping of Héctor Ricardo García

 The first action of ERP-22 was the kidnapping of the owner of the newspaper Crónica, Héctor Ricardo García.
-Héctor Ricardo García.
-It was called "Operation Poniatowski" because one of the guerrillas had read about a French politician named Jozef Antoni Poniatowski and, in contrast to the common surname García, on 22 he puts that name to the operation.
+It was called "Operation Poniatowski" because one of the guerrillas had read about a French politician named Michel Poniatowski and, in contrast to the common Spanish surname García, on 22 he puts that name to the operation.

 Operation Poniatowski is planned for March 6, 1973, but due to problems in one of the cars, it is postponed to day 8, when it is actually executed, under the responsibility of Víctor José Fernández Palmeiro, known as "el Gallego".
 At 8:20 local time they park a van and descend three guerrillas dressed in work clothes and carrying boxes of whiskey.
 The van leaves and they avoid the obstacle of the doorman of the building where García lived because he was not there.
 Previously, four combatants had been distributed in the nearby square with concealed machine guns in case complications occurred.
 Garcia's maids opened them because they presented the card of the mayor of Buenos Aires, Saturnino Montero Ruiz, as the one who sent the gifts.
-The guerrillas reduced the staff and came to Garcia, who slept next to a well-known television artist, and reassured him, while another militant arrived to pretend to be the maid in case some unforeseen event happened.
+The guerrillas reduced the staff and came to Garcia, who slept next to his partner, singer and actress Marina Dorel, and reassured him, while a female militant wore the uniform of one of the maids in case of the arrival of some unforeseen guest.

 The ERP-22 required to release the publication, on the front page of the newspaper, of a statement calling to vote for FreJuLi.
 Garcia spoke with the director of the newspaper's evening edition to inform him of the statement he should publish.
 Then, the owner of Chronicle was taken to an ERP-22 dependent house, where he was held twelve hours until the newspaper edition came out, when he was released.
 At first it was believed that everything had been a maneuver to promote itself and although this theory was suggested, the editor knew that he had gone through a difficult experience and the ERP-August 22 had taken his first blow to affirm its independent existence.